hydrogen-mvm/Steam-Login-MyBB-1.8/README.md

 ===================
 This is a fork of https://github.com/stewartiee/Steam-OpenID--MyBB-/ version 1.6

-This is mainly a collections of fixes and adjustments for the version 1.6
+This is mainly a collection of fixes and adjustments for the version 1.6

 **Please Note!** - This plugin will only work for MyBB 1.8